 - If your reading time (or your tolerance for novelty) is limited, check out the new super-brief variety of short story, the “short short” also known as “sudden fiction.”
 Each tiny narrative, like a slice of chile, will generate some big heat.

 - If fiction is your usual fare, maybe now is a good time to test-drive a book about science?
-Because of Hopkins' distinguished science writing program, we make it a point to collect science books for non-specialists.
-If you’re interested in a solid explanation of, say, the science of Battlestar Galactica, forensics in crime drama, or real-world climate change, you can get a sense of what we have by searching for "science popular works" (no quotation marks) as a subject in Catalyst's "more search options"; this will capture a big slice of “how” and “why” books in astronomy, biology, chemistry, etc. If you’d prefer a good science story, like The Immortal Life of Henrietta Lacks or The Disappearing Spoon, investigate options by starting with an anthology or a book in the annual Best American Science Writing series.
+Because of Hopkins’ science writing program, we make it a point to collect science books for non-specialists.
+Get a sense of what we have by searching for “science popular works” (no quotation marks) as a subject in Catalyst’s “advanced search“; this will capture a big slice of “how” and “why” books in astronomy, biology, chemistry, etc. If you’d prefer a good science story, like The Immortal Life of Henrietta Lacks or The Disappearing Spoon, investigate options by starting with an anthology or a book in the annual Best American Science Writing series.